-- Ensure a rolling 5-year stock condition survey programme is in place. - Ensure asset numbers are reviewed and updated every quarter against the Council's housing management and finance systems. - To annually update the 5-year and 30-year stock investment programme and ensure budgets are sustainable to the Council. - Deliver the Council's planned works programme.
+- Ensure a rolling 5-year stock condition survey programme is in place. - Ensure asset numbers are reviewed and updated every month against the Council's housing management and finance systems. - To annually update the annual and 10-year stock investment programme and ensure budgets are sustainable to the Council. - Deliver the Council's planned works and aids and adaptations programme. - Monitor tenant satisfaction with homes through tenant surveys.

-Priority 6 - Decarbonisation ProjectsThe Council's Commitments
+Priority 6 - Decarbonisation Projects

-- Ensure that all properties meet the EPC band C by 2030, plus meet net zero targets by 2050. - Improve the Council's energy dataset for future investment planning. - Develop the Council's sustainability and net carbon zero strategy
+- Ensure that all properties meet the EPC band C by 2030, plus meet net zero targets by 2050. - Improve the Council's energy dataset for future investment planning. - Develop the Council's sustainability and net carbon zero strategy.